AB-1029

 • Requires public officials to disclose digital financial assets worth $2,000 or more starting January 2027.

-• Expands financial disclosure requirements to include cryptocurrencies and other digital assets.
+• Expands financial disclosure requirements to include cryptocurrency and other digital assets.

-• Mandates agencies to update conflict of interest codes to include digital asset reporting.
+• Mandates agencies to update their conflict of interest codes to include digital asset reporting.

-• Maintains criminal penalties for officials who knowingly fail to disclose required financial interests.
+• Creates criminal penalties for failing to disclose digital financial holdings.

 Get Involved